|Croissant Caramel Sticky Bun with Pecans|

 Forming & Baking the Rolls

-10. Place about 2 tablespoons of caramel mixture in the bottom of the cups of two muffin tins, plus 8 more cups in another muffin tin.
+10. Place about 1 tablespoons of caramel mixture in the bottom of the cups of three 12-cup muffin tins that have been sprayed with nonstick cooking spray.

 11. Measure and mark 1” segments of the log and then slice with a very sharp knife.
 Gently place rolls on top of caramel mixture in the muffin cups.
 Cover pans loosely with plastic wrap and set to rise in a relatively cool place until puffy, about 1 hour.

-13. Preheat oven to 400°.
+12. Preheat oven to 400° Fahrenheit.
 Once oven is heated, place a large sheet of aluminum foil on the baking rack and then place 1 or 2 muffin pans on top of the foil (the foil should catch any caramel overflow).
-Bake for 10-12 minutes, or until caramel is bubbling and buns are well browned.
+Bake for 12-15 minutes, or until caramel is bubbling and buns are well browned.
 If buns seem to be getting brown too fast, loosely cover with aluminum foil and bake until done.

-14. Remove pans from the oven and let cool for 5 minutes.
-Invert onto serving plates and redistribute nuts and caramel if necessary.
+13. Remove pans from the oven and let cool for 5 minutes.
+Invert onto baking sheets and redistribute nuts and caramel if necessary.
 Allow to cool at least 10-15 minutes before serving.